ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Immutability.md

 Instead, Python developers have traditionally relied on conventions and certain immutable built-in types to signal that something should not be changed.

-One common convention is the use of ALL_CAPS names for constants.
+The common convention is the use of ALL_CAPS names for constants.
 According to PEP 8 (Python's style guide),
 "constants are usually defined on a module level and written in all capital letters with underscores separating words."
-For example, one might write:
+One might write:

 ```python
 # by_convention.py